matheusinit/expense-tracker-api/README.md

 docker compose --env-file .env.test.local up -d database-test
 ```

-Now, We will generate the types for the application based on the models:
+Now, we will generate the types for the application based on the models:

 ```bash
 pnpm prisma generate